UVVM/UVVM_Light/README.md

 ## Compilation
-Compiling UVVM Light is be done by calling the `script/compile.do` script with a relative or absolut path to UVVM Light install directory
+Compiling UVVM Light is be done by calling the `script/compile.do` script with a relative or absolute path to UVVM Light install directory
 ```sh
 $ vsim -c -do "do [uvvm_light directory]/script/compile.do [uvvm_light directory] [target directory]"
 ```